Talwar-class frigate: Batch-III

 On 11 March 2024, reports emerged that INS Tushil, being built by Yantar Shipyard has started sea trials.
 The initial Pennant number is 435.
 In April 2024, a report suggested that INS Tushil will be delivered to India in September 2024 whereas INS Tamala will be handed over in February 2025.
 The timeline is on track as of July 2024.
 As of July 2024, to conduct acceptance trials for the two frigates being built in Yantar shipyard, a team of around 200 personnel of the Indian Navy are in Russia.
 It was reported in September 2024 that INS Tushil is to be commissioned by 2024-end.
 INS Tushil was commissioned by Indian Defence Minister Rajnath Singh on 9 December 2024 during a formal visit to Russia.
 The frigate was handed over to the Indian crew of over 200 officers and sailors at Kaliningrad Shipyard.

 The latter INS Tamal is to be delivered in early 2025.
 As of February 2025, INS Tamal is to be commissioned in early June 2025 following delivery acceptance trials.

-On 20 March 2025, the Defence Acquisition Council approved the procurement of Shtil-1 missiles for the upgraded Talwar-class frigates.

 The Indian Navy commissioned INS Tamal in Russia on 1 July 2025.
 The commissioning ceremony was presided over by Vice Admiral Sanjay Jasjit Singh, Flag Officer Commanding-in-Chief, Western Naval Command of the Indian Navy, in the presence of many high-ranking Indian and Russian government and defence officials.

+On 3 March 2026, the defence ministry signed a contract worth ₹2182 crore with JSC Rosoboronexport for the acquisition of Vertical Launch – Shtil-1 (VL-Shtil) missiles for the upgraded Talwar-class frigates.
+The Defence Acquisition Council (DAC) approved the procurement on 20 March 2025.